dasher-project/dasher-web/documents/Terminology.md

 algorithms.
 The user could be given an option to select between different solver algorithms, and the option to set or select values for solver parameters.

+## Zooming Solver Algorithm Examples
-Here are some examples of algorithms and parameters.
+Here are some examples of zooming solver algorithms and parameters.

--   The minimum size position could be a parameter to any solver algorithm.
+### Simple Linear Solver Algorithm
+A simple linear solver algorithm can be defined as follows.

+The algorithm has the following parameters.

+-   Minimum size position, see above.
 The minimum size position can also be referred to as the **Solver Limit** in this context.

--   The minimum mapped size could be a parameter to any solver algorithm.

--   A **Simple Linear Solver Algorithm** can be defined as follows.

-    The algorithm has the following parameters.
+-   Minimum mapped size, see above.

 -   **Reference Position**.
     The parameter's value represents a possible front position such that the solver limit is forward of the reference position.

 -   **Reference Size**.
     The parameter's value represents a possible lateral size such that the references size is larger than the minimum mapped size.

 Based on the parameters, the following intermediate values can be calculated.

-    -   Reference position offset, **RPO**, is the difference between the reference position and the solver limit in the reverse direction.
+-   **Reference position offset (RPO)**, is the difference between the reference position and the solver limit in the reverse direction.

-    -   Reference size offset, **RSO**, is the reference size minus the minimum mapped size.
+-   **Reference size offse (RSO)**, is the reference size minus the minimum mapped size.

 The solve lateral size function would execute as follows for a given front position, *P*.

 1. If P is forward of the solver limit, return the minimum mapped size.

     Otherwise, continue with the following steps.

 2. Calculate the current position offset, *CPO*, as the difference between P and the solver limit, in the reverse direction.

 3. Calculate the solved size offset, *SSO*, as CPO divided by RPO then multiplied by RSO.

 4. Return SSO plus the minimum mapped size.

 The solve front position function would execute as follows for a given lateral size, *L*.

 1. Calculate the current size offset, *CSO*, as L minus the minimum mapped size.

 2. If CSO is negative, return the minimum size position.

     Otherwise, continue with the following steps.

 3. Calculate the solved position offset, *SPO*, as CSO divided by RSO then multiplied by RPO.

 4. Apply SPO as a change in the reverse direction to the minimum size position to calculate the return value.

 The parameters and calculations are illustrated in the linear solver diagram, below.

->
->   Stepped Linear Solver Algorithm.
->
->   Square Solver Algorithm.

-## Linear Solver Diagram
+### Linear Solver Diagram
 The following diagram illustrates the parameters and calculations made by a simple linear solver algorithm.